seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

-**Consequence 3 — the bench divergence in §7 is a source property; the CLASS held and the MAGNITUDE was refuted.** Measured 05.09.2026 on all 30 coins (run #16): the reconciliation classed 21 cells `venue-basis`, 0 `coverage` and 0 `unexplained`, and the five coins carrying every one of those cells are exactly the five `fut:true` assets. **A later reading breaks the second half of that sentence and not the first:** UNI, XLM and ZEC now class `unexplained` (§7), and all three are SPOT assets — this venue contract does not explain them, and a class meaning «everything else» explains nothing by itself — the bench reads the
+**Consequence 3 — the bench divergence in §7 is a source property; the CLASS held and the MAGNITUDE was refuted.** Measured 05.09.2026 on all 30 coins (run #16): the reconciliation classed 21 cells `venue-basis`, 0 `coverage` and 0 `unexplained`, and the five coins carrying every one of those cells are exactly the five `fut:true` assets. **Since TZ-34 the basis licence follows the SERIES and not the declaration**, so that count is no longer a property of the `fut:true` set: a declared asset whose archive is spot earns nothing, and an undeclared coin cached on the perpetual earns the licence.
+Both directions are asserted end-to-end through `--verify`'s own exit code, and a third assertion holds that the declaration changes NOTHING — the two lanes must agree exactly (§3.10, inv.
+67).

+**A later reading breaks the
+second half of that sentence and not the first:** UNI, XLM and ZEC now class `unexplained` (§7), and all three are SPOT assets — this venue contract does not explain them, and a class meaning «everything else» explains nothing by itself — the bench reads the